engjellismaili/protocols-project/README.md

 The gas cost report can be found in the /test/ folder for each protocol.

-Commands to run when creating a new hardhat project :
+Commands to run when creating a new hardhat project (already done):

 ```shell
 # Node ≥ 18 is recommended